mvdom/mvdom/README.md

 // Note: mvdom.first is just a shortcut to document.querySelector
 ```

-By default, the `config.append = "last"` which means the referenceDomElement will be the parent and the view element will be added at the end (using `referenceDomElement.appendChild(view.el)`)

-If no data, but config, pass null like `mvdom.display("MainView", parentEl, null, {append:"first"})`

-In the context of `mvdom.display`, `config` can be a string, and in this case it will be interpreted as `append`.
-So the line above is equivalent to `mvdom.display("MainView", parentEl, null, "first")`.

-## mvdom view config
+## View Config

-The optional mvdom view `config` argument allow to customize the way the view is managed.
+The optional mvdom view `config` argument allow to customize the way the view is handled.
 It can be set at the registration phase, as well as overriden for each display.
+For now, it is a single property config, `.append`, which tells how to add the new view.el to the DOM.

 - append: ("last", "first", "before", "after").
     + **"last"**: The _referenceDomElement_ is interpreted as the parent, and the append will use `referenceDomElement.appendChild(view.el)`